Whimsy Stick

 Voluntary proximity

 Dog chooses to be near you when it has the option not to be.
-Resting near you in an open room, following you between rooms, waiting outside the bathroom.
+Resting near you, following between rooms, waiting outside the bathroom.

 Anticipation of sessions

-Dog gets visibly excited when you reach for the training toy or move toward where it’s stored.
+Dog gets visibly excited when you reach for the training toy.
 It knows the game is coming because it associates you with the game.

 😌